ropg/pinapl/README.md

 end
 ```

+### eh, wait, that was too fast...

+Don't worry if you don't understand everything that is going on in this example.
+The stuff with `os.execute` or `uci` is OpenWRT-specific magic that you can ignore if you're developing on something else.
+The reading of the logfile is a bit of a kludge, feel free to ignore.

+What is important of the above example is that you get a feel for what complete appliance-like functionality looks like in code.
+I hope it inspires you to use `pinapl` to make your own things.

 <br>
 ## Building appliances

 Typically, you would want this display to work when your device boots.
-And in many situations it will be the only user interface to the device.
+And in many situations it will be the only user interface to the device, so it better be running.
 I've created the following OpenWRT-specific init script to start our example program using a shell wrapper.
 Assuming the files from the repository are at /root/pinapl, the following is saved as `/etc/init.d/pinapl`:

 ```sh
 #!/bin/sh /etc/rc.common